Skip to footer content

 BarcodeLib and IronBarcode represent different scopes of solution for barcode work in .NET.
 BarcodeLib is a focused, free, generation-only library that has served its defined use case reliably for nearly two decades.
 IronBarcode is a commercial library that covers both generation and reading, with a static fluent API and no SkiaSharp dependency.
 The difference is not one of quality within shared scope — it is one of scope itself.

-BarcodeLib remains a genuinely appropriate choice for projects with stable, generation-only requirements on Windows or in environments where the SkiaSharp version landscape is controlled.
-Its Apache 2.0 license, zero cost, and straightforward API make it a practical solution for shipping label systems, inventory tag generators, and similar applications that will never need to scan barcodes.
-The 12 million downloads reflect that a large segment of .NET developers have exactly this use case.
+BarcodeLib remains an appropriate choice for projects with stable, linear-generation-only requirements on Windows or in environments where the SkiaSharp version landscape is controlled.
+Its Apache 2.0 license, zero cost, and straightforward API make it a practical solution for shipping label systems, inventory tag generators, and similar applications that will never need to scan barcodes or produce 2D symbologies.

-IronBarcode becomes the more practical choice when requirements move beyond pure image generation: when reading capability is needed, when the project is a MAUI or cross-platform application where SkiaSharp version conflicts are likely, when PDF barcode processing is on the roadmap, or when QR code features beyond basic generation are required.
-The commercial license cost represents the threshold question — for teams whose requirements align with what IronBarcode adds over BarcodeLib, the single-package solution and commercial SLA are the value exchange.
+IronBarcode becomes the more practical choice when requirements move beyond linear image generation: when reading capability is needed, when the project is a MAUI or cross-platform application where SkiaSharp version conflicts are likely, when PDF barcode processing is on the roadmap, or when any 2D symbology (QR Code, Data Matrix, PDF417, Aztec) is required.
+The commercial license cost represents the threshold question — for teams whose requirements align with what IronBarcode adds over BarcodeLib, the single-package solution and commercial support are the value exchange.

 The honest evaluation is that most teams do not start with IronBarcode from the beginning.
 They start with BarcodeLib because it is free and sufficient.
 They migrate to IronBarcode when their requirements grow past what BarcodeLib's generation-only scope supports.
 The migration is well-documented and the API surface changes are predictable.
 Understanding where BarcodeLib stops — and specifically that it stops at generation — is the practical information needed to make that timing decision correctly.